 “Don’t overlook the value of intellectual property in insolvent businesses”

 says Charterfields Director, Ian Maycock

-With technology having made it possible to run a business from any location using only a laptop, companies today no longer always need plant and machinery, or even a property.
+Technology has made it possible to run a business from any location using only a laptop, companies today no longer always need plant and machinery, or even a property.

-For many modern companies, the main assets tend to be intellectual property or intangible things like brands and ideas.
+For many modern companies, the main assets tend to be intellectual property or intangible assets like brands and ideas.
 Even where they do have physical assets such as property or vehicles, it is likely that they will have financing arrangement secured upon them and, in the event they become insolvent, often the intellectual property is the only unencumbered asset left.

 Choosing an IP Valuation Firm

-However, when insolvency practitioners call in valuers to prepare a schedule of assets or a valuation report, this intellectual property is often overlooked.
+However, when insolvency practitioners call in Valuers to prepare a schedule of assets or a valuation report, this intellectual property is often overlooked.
 On many occasions, Charterfields has been able to find additional value from intangibles which other agents have missed.

 So how can insolvency practitioners ensure that they make the most of these invisible intellectual property assets?
 In any report from an agent, you should expect to see at least some comment on intellectual property.
 While registered designs, trademarks, copyright and patents are the most obvious examples, intellectual property can also include manufacturing jigs and tooling.
 Then there are domain names, website content, customer lists and possibly supplier agreements.
 Most companies today would have at least one of these.